NEURODIVERGENT/LGBTQ/HUMAN

 Artistic Practice

-Scott is an established Artist.
+Scott is a

-and disciplined.
+and transformation.

 Living as an